 Resource planning is the process of identifying, forecasting, and allocating best-fit resources, i.e., human resources, equipment, assets, facilities, and more, to the projects at the right time and cost.

-In other words, it’s the process of strategic planning to make the best use of resources depending on their capacity and availability by following a systematic process.
+It also ensures the efficient and effective utilization of resources across the organization.
+In other words, it’s the strategic planning process to make the best use of resources depending on their capacity/availability and deliver every project within time and budget.

 Here, project managers will look after the client’s requirements, assess the scope of the project, and will also predict and evaluate the resource demand.
 As a part of the process, they will request resources from resource managers to fulfill this demand.

-Resource planning is a crucial part of the project management process as it plays a key role in a project’s success.
+Thus, resource planning is a crucial part of the project management process as it plays a key role in a project’s success.

-Allows project resource planning for pipeline projects
+Allows resource planning for pipeline projects

-Bridge the capacity gap proactively
+Bridges the capacity gap proactively

-Demand forecasting, one of the major pillars of resource planning, identifies the excess or shortage of resources by comparing the resource demand against the existing capacity.
+Demand forecasting, one of the significant pillars of resource planning, identifies the excess or shortage of resources by comparing the resource demand against the existing capacity.
 Based on this data, managers can implement the right resourcing treatments to bridge the capacity and demand gap.